-Go to Retiree Tax Map Ohio Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture The Buckeye State exempts Social Security benefits from state income taxes and also allows retirees to claim a tax credit of up to $200 on other types of retirement income.
+Go to Retiree Tax Map Ohio Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax Friendly The Buckeye State exempts Social Security benefits from state income taxes and also allows retirees to claim a tax credit of up to $200 on other types of retirement income.
 Ohio’s income tax rates range from a low of 1.98% to a high of 4.997% (on income over $213,350).
-While localities and some school districts may levy their own income taxes, pension income is generally exempt.Residents 65 and older may qualify for a homestead exemption.
+While localities and some school districts may levy their own income taxes, pension income is generally exempt.Residents 65 and older may be able to exempt some of their home’s value from Ohio’s steep property taxes.
 State Sales Tax 5.75% state levy.
 Localities can add as much as 2.25%, and the average combined rate is 7.15%, according to the Tax Foundation.
-Income Tax Range Low: 1.98% (on income over $10,650 of taxable income)High: 4.997% (on taxable income over $213,350).
-Municipalities can levy income taxes, too; the average local rate is 2.5%, per the Tax Foundation.
+Income Tax Range Low: 1.98% (on income over $10,850 of taxable income for 2018, over $21,750 in 2019)High: 4.997% (on taxable income over $217,400).
+Effective tax rate: 1.81% for single filers, 4.83% for joint filers.Municipalities can levy income taxes, too; the average local rate is 2.5%, per the Tax Foundation.
 Social Security Benefits are not taxed.
-Exemptions for Other Retirement Income Ohio has four tax credits for retirees.
-The retirement-income credit is worth $25 to $200, depending on the amount of qualifying retirement income.
-In addition, seniors 65 and older can qualify for the senior citizen credit, worth $50 per tax return.
-Retirees can also get a lump-sum distribution credit and a lump-sum retirement-income credit.
-The credits for retirement income and lump-sum distributions from a pension, retirement or profit-sharing plan are limited to taxpayers whose individual or joint adjusted gross income is less than $100,000.
-Taxpayers taking the lump-sum retirement-income credit cannot take the retirement-income credit on current or future returns.
-Taxpayers taking the lump-sum distribution credit cannot take the $50 senior citizen credit.
-Military pensions are eligible for a deduction to the extent that income is not otherwise deducted or excluded.Most Ohio municipalities levy an income tax on residents and those who work within the municipality.
-Rates range from 0.4% to 3%.
-But pension income and disability benefits, interest and dividends are exempt.
-About 30% of school districts also levy an income tax of 0.25% to 2% on residents.
-The taxing district can opt to tax either "traditional" (Ohio taxable) income or earned income; earned income generally excludes retirement income, interest, dividends and capital gains.Railroad Retirement benefits are exempt.IRAsQualifies for tax credits.401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for tax credits.Private PensionsQualifies for tax credits.Public PensionsQualifies for tax credits.
-Military pensions are eligible for a deduction to the extent that income is not otherwise deducted or excluded.
-Property Taxes The median property tax on Ohio's median home value of $131,900 is $2,064.Tax breaks for seniors: A homestead exemption is available for qualified homeowners who are at least 65 years old, permanently and totally disabled, or at least 59 years old and the surviving spouse of a deceased taxpayer who had previously received the exemption.
+Exemptions for Other Retirement Income Military pensions and Railroad Retirement benefits are exempt.Ohio also has four tax credits for retirees with a state tax base of $100,000 or less.
+The retirement income credit is worth $25 to $200, depending on the amount of qualifying income from a pension or retirement plan (including 401(k) plans and IRAs).
+In addition, taxpayers age 65 and older can claim the senior citizen credit, which is worth $50 per tax return.
+The lump-sum retirement credit is for taxpayers who receive a lump-sum distribution on account of retirement from a pension or retirement plan.
+The lump-sum distribution credit is for taxpayers age 65 or older who receive a lump-sum distribution from a pension or retirement plan.
+Claiming one credit or exemption may impact the ability to claim others.
+Property Taxes In Ohio, residents pay an average of $1,641 in taxes per $100,000 of assessed home value.Tax breaks for seniors: A homestead exemption is available for qualified homeowners who are at least 65 years old, permanently and totally disabled, or at least 59 years old and the surviving spouse of a deceased taxpayer who had previously received the exemption.
 Qualified homeowners are permitted to exempt $25,000 of their home’s market value from all local property taxes.
-Eligibility for new exemptions is limited to qualifying taxpayers (by age) with Ohio adjusted gross income of $32,200 or less for 2018.
+In 2019, eligibility for new exemptions is limited to qualifying taxpayers (by age) with Ohio adjusted gross income of $32,800 or less; the income threshold will be annually adjusted for inflation.
+Taxpayers who were already granted the exemption will continue to receive it.
 Vehicle Taxes Sales tax is due when vehicle title is transferred.
 Inheritance and Estate Taxes None.